jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

   (a) will use violence against persons or property in that neighbourhood or elsewhere; or (b) will, by that assembly, needlessly and without reasonable cause provoke other persons to use violence against persons or property in that neighbourhood:
 (2) Persons lawfully assembled may become an unlawful assembly if, with a common purpose, they conduct themselves in such a manner that their assembling would have been unlawful if they had assembled in that manner for that purpose.
-(3) An assembly of 3 or more persons for the purpose of protecting the house of any 1 of their number against persons threatening to break and enter that house in order to commit a crime therein is not unlawful.
+(3) An assembly of 3 or more persons for the purpose of protecting the house of any one of their number against persons threatening to break and enter that house in order to commit a crime therein is not unlawful.
 (4) Every member of an unlawful assembly is liable to imprisonment for a term not exceeding 1 year.

 ### 87 Riot